1. Overview of real-time indicators data

-During the coronavirus (COVID-19) pandemic, we have been providing timely indicators of the effect of the disease on the UK economy and society in our Coronavirus and the latest indicators for the UK economy and society bulletin.
+Since the beginning of the coronavirus (COVID-19) pandemic, we have been providing timely indicators relating to the UK economy and society in our Economic activity and social change in the UK, real-time indicators.

 These statistics have been produced quickly in response to developing world events.
 The Office for Statistics Regulation, on behalf of the UK Statistics Authority, has reviewed them against several important aspects of the Code of Practice for Statistics and regards them as consistent with the Code's pillars of Trustworthiness, Quality and Value.